 Step up to the overlook on a perch atop a sheer ledge just downstream from Benham Falls and discover a great perspective of the waterfall.
 Look up a string of cascades where the water pushes through the gap in the cliffs.

 After studying this stellar view, hike back up the zigzagging trail to Benham Falls West Trailhead.
 Turn left to hike south up Deschutes River Trail.
-Pass the junctions with the lower trail and hike all the way back on Deschutes River Trail, crossing the bridge to return to Benham Falls West Trailhead and complete this 1.9-mile hike with just 50 feet of elevation change.
+Pass the junctions with the lower trail and hike all the way back on Deschutes River Trail, crossing the bridge to return to Benham Falls East Trailhead, completing this 1.9-mile hike with just 50 feet of elevation change.

 Dogs are welcome on this hike.
 Bikes are permitted on Deschutes River Trail, but the side trails are not suitable for bikes.
 From May through September, a $5 day use fee is required to park at either trailhead in Deschutes National Forest (price as of 2016).
 A Northwest Forest Pass or America the Beautiful public lands pass can be used in place of the day use fee.
 The trailheads may close in winter months due to snow conditions.
 No permit is required to hike to Benham Falls, so get out and enjoy!

 To get to the trailhead: From Bend, travel south on US 97 for 11 miles.
 Take the Crawford Road exit, following a sign for Lava Lands Visitor Center and Benham Falls Trailhead.
 At the end of the offramp, come to an intersection and proceed straight, driving another 4 miles the trailhead at road’s end.
 When the road approaches the Deschutes River, int will turn left into the day use parking area.